 Eventually, without instruction, the human brain figures out a way to move forward on skate skis somewhat efficiently.
 I don’t understand the underlying biomechanics or existing movement patterns the brain is working from, but I do know every self-taught skate skier ends up with the same “homemade” technique.

 Some people call it V1-Offset, others say it’s Two Skate.
 Personally, I don’t think it’s close enough to either to be included in the skate ski technique pantheon.

 The self-taught technique is efficient as far as the brain is concerned – it’s a way to move forward while minimizing effort – but it’s far from optimal.
 Skiers who use this technique everywhere can become proficient and cover a lot of ground, but they won’t reach their full potential in this sport.

-As an aside, I’d argue continuous use of an asymmetrical technique, like the self-taught technique, exacerbates muscle imbalances and increases the risk of injury over the long run.
+More alarmingly, continuous use of an asymmetrical technique, like the self-taught technique, exacerbates muscle imbalances and increases the risk of injury over the long run.

 Some sports are inherently asymmetrical, like golf and baseball, but Nordic skiing should be a sport that supports the development of a balanced body and symmetrical strength.